RHInception/talook/README.md

 ## Unittests
-Use *nosetests -v* from the main directory to execute unittests.
+Use *./setup.py test* from the main directory to execute unittests.

 ## Configuration
 Configuration of the server is done in JSON and is by default kept in the current directories config.json file.